CNC

 Firmware tab:

-it says 'not downloaded' so:
+It says 'not downloaded' so:

 Select Download menu and Firmware and it does it.